 Caption 25, Manos a la obra - Separadores de libros: Pikachu

-Do you know some Spanish words or expressions used to describe different types of raining?
-For example both expressions está chispeando and está lloviznando mean "it's drizzling."
+Do you know any Spanish words or expressions used to describe different types of rain?
+The expressions está chispeando and está lloviznando both mean "it's drizzling."
 The verb chispear comes from the noun chispa (spark), while the verb lloviznar comes from the noun llovizna (drizzle).
-On the contrary, when the rain is really heavy people may use the noun tormenta (storm) to describe it, but aguacero (downpour) it's also very common:
+On the other end, when the rain is really heavy, people may use the noun tormenta (storm) to describe it, though aguacero (downpour) is also very common:

 Aguacero de mayo, me lleva, papá